-At 30 September 2023, JLEN's weighted average discount rate increased 1.0% (a 75bps average uplift as a result of higher risk free rates, and the rest as a result of higher-returning construction commitments) to 9.4% from 8.4% at the end of March 2023 and that was factored into the NAV.
-The decision took £31.4m or about 3.9% off the NAV.
+At 30 September 2023, JLEN's weighted average discount rate increased 1.0% (a 75 basis points (bps - equivalent to 0.75%) average uplift as a result of higher risk free rates, and the remaining 25bps was as a result of higher-returning construction commitments) to 9.4% from 8.4% at the end of March 2023 and that was factored into the NAV.
+The increase in the weighted average discount rate took £31.4m or about 3.9% off JLEN's NAV.

 The risk premium element of the discount rates calculation is influenced by various factors including the composition of the portfolio and investors' risk appetite for these sectors and projects, based on recent comparable market transactions.
 With the risk-free rate increasing between March and September 2023 (by almost 100bps on UK 10-year gilts and UK 30-year gilts), the 100bps uplift in JLEN's discount rate suggests that the risk premium attached to its portfolio has been flat.
-This perhaps indicates that investors' risk appetite for the sector has endured as they have become more familiar with these assets and prices that assets change hands at in the secondary market have remained stable.
+This indicates that investors' risk appetite for the sector has endured as they have become more familiar with these assets and prices that assets change hands at in the secondary market have remained stable.